 Bladex Keeps Dividend Steady

-Panama-based supranational bank Banco Latinoamericano de Comercio Exterior announced yesterday its third-quarter dividend of $0.30 per share, the same rate it's paid for the past four quarters after raising the payout 20% from $0.25 per share.
+Panama-based supranational bank Banco Latinoamericano de Comercio Exterior announced yesterday its second-quarter dividend of $0.30 per share, the same rate it's paid for the past three quarters after raising the payout 20% from $0.25 per share.

-The regular dividend payment equates to a $1.20-per-share annual dividend, yielding 4.6% based on the closing price yesterday of Bladex's stock.
+The regular dividend payment equates to a $1.20-per-share annual dividend, yielding 4.8% based on the closing price of Bladex's stock on July 17.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.